vlitzke/kitchenflies/DNAseq/15_GeoModel/README.md

 still didn't work - i looked, and possibly it has to do something with a missing genotype? so i redid it with the no missing genotypes file

+but shangzhe says thats not it, so we checked the DrosEU dataset and they have triploids! so I filtered the same way I did in 12_postfilter section